 - How the experience would enhance your teaching or school service

 Submission of Applications and Notification Procedure:

-Completed applications should be submitted to the project director, not the NEH, and postmarked no later than March 4, 2014.
-Successful applicants will be notified of their selection on March 31, 2014, and they will have until April 4, 2014 to accept or decline the offer.
+Completed applications should be submitted to the project director, not the NEH, and postmarked no later than March 2, 2015.
+Application materials sent to the NEH will not be reviewed.
+Successful applicants will be notified of their selection on March 30, 2015, and they will have until April 3, 2015 to accept or decline the offer.
 Applicants who will not be home during the notification period should provide an address and phone number where they can be reached.
 No information concerning the status of an application will be available prior to the official notification period.

 Principles of Civility for NEH Seminars, Institutes, and Workshops:

 The Endowment's Seminars, Institutes, and Workshops are intended to extend and deepen knowledge and understanding of the humanities by focusing on significant topics, texts, and issues; contribute to the intellectual vitality and professional development of participants; and foster a community of inquiry that provides models of excellence in scholarship and teaching.

 NEH expects that project directors will take responsibility for encouraging an ethos of openness and respect, upholding the basic norms of civil discourse.

 Seminar, Institute, and Workshop presentations and discussions should be:

 - Firmly grounded in rigorous scholarship, and thoughtful analysis